Students Rights and Responsibilities Guidance for Parents of Students with Disabilities

 Prevention and Early Intervention

-School officials understands that some students who have an individualized education program (IEP) and receive special education support can sometimes face special challenges understanding and observing rules of acceptable behavior.
+School officials understand that some students who have an individualized education program (IEP) and receive special education support can sometimes face special challenges understanding and observing rules of acceptable behavior.
 If you see your child is struggling with behavior in school, or you are getting reports of problems from the teacher, ask for a parent-teacher conference and talk about what resources might be available to address your concerns.
 Also, consider:

 - Meeting with the school team that monitors student behavior and success.